Cycletouring the

 get there before the train has left this place will

 either be occupied, or to small to fit your bike.
+And

-conductor might turn a blind eye.
+might turn a blind eye.
+Watch out for maintenance work

 If the trains actually run on time, please

 don't mention it.
-Complaining about NS-rail is sociably
+Complaining about NS-rail is sociably much

 Riding